NoMoreSugar/iwritelists/README.md

 - ``user``: Automatically set by IWriteLists to any user the bot is friends with.
 This should be limited to commands that don't affect other user(s).

+*Note* that permissions aren't heritable.
+You will need to add users to the superadmin, admin and moderator group in order for a superadmin to have access to *all* commands.

 If the permissions.json file is not set up, any non-user-level commands will be rejected.

 ## Writing Plugins